top of page

 What is coffee bloom?

-During the coffee roasting process CO2 is formed and released through the formed macropores of the roasted coffee beans.
-There is an existing correlation between the degree of the roast, released and residual CO2 (1).
-Part of the residual CO2 is believed to be trapped within the formed porous matrices left from the evacuated cells as occluded gas, which is in equilibrium with the absorbed/adsorbed CO2 in oil, polysaccharides, and moisture (2).
-Once the roasting process is completed, the beans then begin to slowly release these gases in a process called "degassing" that continues for several weeks.
-When hot water touches the coffee grounds, it purges out and replaces the carbon dioxide thus creating the "bloom."
+During the coffee roasting process, CO₂ is generated and partially released through macropores formed within the roasted coffee beans.
+A correlation exists between the degree of roast and both the released and residual CO₂ (1).
+A portion of the residual CO₂ is believed to remain trapped within the porous matrix of the beans as occluded gas, in equilibrium with CO₂ that is absorbed or adsorbed in oils, polysaccharides, and moisture (2).

 Why is bloom needed?

-Hypothetically, if the coffee is not allowed to bloom, during the brewing process, more CO2 will be dissolved into the water, leading to the formation of carbonic acid, carbonates and hydrogen carbonates ions.
+Hypothetically, if the coffee is not allowed to bloom, a greater amount of CO₂ may dissolve into the brewing water, leading to the formation of carbonic acid and its dissociation products, including bicarbonate and carbonate ions.

-A higher concentration of carbonic acid will worsen the coffee taste.
+A higher concentration of carbonic acid may negatively affect the taste of the coffee.

 What is TOC?

-Total organic carbon (TOC) is a measure of the carbon content of dissolved or undissolved organic matter which is present in different matrices.
-In this case, the matrix is water.
-Here we must explain three different definitions:
+Total organic carbon (TOC) is a measure of the carbon content of dissolved and undissolved organic matter present in various matrices.
+In this study, the matrix of interest is water.
+To properly interpret TOC measurements, it is necessary to distinguish between three related parameters:

 Sample preparation

-A series of samples were prepared by the following procedure:
+A series of samples was prepared according to the following procedure:

 TOC results report